Why Choose 2B

 A Little Information about Sandflies & Mosquitoes

-Living happily with The Bugs
+Living happily with The New Zealand Bugs – 2B & a Sarong

 OK, so there’s no denying the ‘Lyell’ factor exists in New Zealand – in certain places, at certain times, the bugs can be a real trial!
 But the right clothes and a bottle of 2B really is all you need in 99.9% of places.
+2B has been to the heart of Fiordland and taken on New Zealand’s worst.

 Let’s face it Sandflies are less scary than wasps and they are pretty rubbish at the Insect Olympics – they can’t cope with wind or rain, they can’t see in the dark, they rarely come indoors, they don’t fly very high and they move very slowly.
 You can also feel it when they are biting you, so they are easy to squash, and if you are walking or kayaking you outpace them easily.
 However when you are ready for a well-earned rest out of the sun, fishing or fixing a fence on the farm, that is when they can descend in swarms.